 Adopters often tell us that they fell in love with their pet after seeing the pet’s picture.
 So, use a clear photo of your pet looking into the camera.
+Minimize clutter in the frame and really zero in on your pet to show off their personality.

 Petfinder shares some additional tips on how to get great pet photos.
 Things like lighting, where to hold the camera, timing and getting your pet’s attention are all things that contribute to a great shot.
+If you’re struggling to capture a great photo of your pet, reach out to friends who can help.

 In this photo, Gamble looks loving, so you might say, “Gamble loves you already, and she hasn’t even met you yet.”
-That will certainly grabs people’s attention and make them want to keep reading!
+That will certainly grab people’s attention and make them want to keep reading!

-3. Emphasize the positives
+3. Emphasize The Pawsitives

-Next, provide the details and highlight the positives first!
+Next, provide the details and highlight your pet’s positives first!
 Is your pet a great snuggler?
 Good with other animals or children?
 A quick learner?
 Then say so.
 Now isn’t the time to list their bad habits.
 Doing so can make their problems seem worse than they really are, so choose your words carefully.
 Here are some examples of negative details and the positive details that could be used instead:

 Positive – “Sara is so gentle that a cat could climb on her back, and we’ve seen this happen!
 When people speak, she cocks her head, trying to figure out what they’d like her to do.
 And if she can, she’ll try to do what they want.
 Except on walks.
 She’ll act up around other dogs when she’s on a leash.
 But the rest of the time she’s a snuggle bunny who will be right by your side.”